conan-io/docs/reference/conanfile/tools/gnu/pkgconfigdeps.rst

 Properties
 ++++++++++

-The following properties affect the PkgConfigDeps generator:
+The following properties affect the ``PkgConfigDeps`` generator:

 - **pkg_config_name** property sets the ``names`` property for *pkg_config* generator.
+- **pkg_config_aliases** property sets some aliases of any package/component name for *pkg_config* generator.
+This property only accepts list-like Python objects.
-- **pkg_config_custom_content** property supported by the *pkg_config* generator that will add user defined content to the *.pc* files created by this generator
+- **pkg_config_custom_content** property supported by the *pkg_config* generator that will add user defined content to the *.pc* files created by this generator.

-Both of these properties can be defined at global ``cpp_info`` level or at component level.
+These properties can be defined at global ``cpp_info`` level or at component level.

 Example: